 As a medical school admissions consultant, I am often asked by clients whether applying to medical school early decision is a good idea.
 Applicants often believe that indicating their strong interest in a particular medical school will give them a better chance of getting in.
 This belief spills over from the resounding evidence that applying to college as an early decision applicant does, in fact, favor applicants.
-This is simply not true for medical school applicants, with the reasons listed below.
+This is generally not true for medical school applicants, for the reasons listed below.

-- By the time you receive your decision from that one school it is October, well into the “regular” application process timeline.
+- By the time you usually receive your decision from that one school it is October, well into the “regular” application process timeline.

 - If you are denied acceptance by that one school, you are significantly behind schedule in the medical school application process.

-My advice to clients is always the same in regard to early decision: do not do it.
-Instead, apply widely and early to a range of schools, positioning yourself for good results and many options from which to ultimately choose.
+The overwhelming majority of applicants opt not to apply Early Decision.
+Instead, they apply widely and early to a range of schools, positioning themselves for good results and many options from which to ultimately choose.

-–Liza Thompson, Expert Medical School Admissions Consulting
+–Liza Thompson, Expert Medical School Admissions Consultant